Are your Instagram hashtags not working? Top reasons and how to Fix it?

 instagram hashtag page

 This is the hashtag page for photography.
-It goes without saying, this is a VERY broad hashtag, and you’ll be very fortunate to have your post show up for this particular hashtag.
+It goes without saying that this is a VERY broad hashtag, and you’ll be very fortunate to have your post show up for this particular hashtag.
 This is especially true for newer accounts.
 Posts from accounts like these just won’t make it to a hashtag page with over 700 million posts.
 It is almost impossible to get any impression on such hard hashtags.
 You should use more specific hashtags instead.
 More on this later!

 If you have a public account and are using the right hashtags, your post is now exposed to a LOT more people apart from your current follower base.